SBrown510/PospectingWebApplication-Frontend-Backend/README.md

 10. **Mobile App Integration**:
     - Develop a companion mobile app with push notifications for prospect updates, draft alerts, and community interactions.
-    - Include features like augmented reality (AR) to provide an immersive experience when viewing player stats or highlights.